Gadriel45/FluidEnabler/README.md

 Enables SpringBoard's Fluid UI for non-iPhone X devices

 ## To-Do
-- Fix home button mapping issues (current implementation uses iPhone X mapping which leads to some gestures not working)
+- Fix button mapping issues (current implementation uses iPhone X mapping which leads to some gestures not working)
 - Fix status bar lag and offset when opening Control Center from the top right of screen
 - Add proper iPhone X status bar support
 - Add PreferenceLoader settings to toggle features on and off